BeAShaper/appearance-scanner/README.md

 This repository is an implementation of the neural network proposed in [Free-form Scanning of Non-planar Appearance with Neural Trace Photography](https://svbrdf.github.io/publications/scanner/project.html)

+For any question, please email xiaohema98 at gmail.com
 ## Usage
 ### System Requirement